avendael/use/README.md

 using it when I want to concentrate on doing work.

 ![Model F](https://raw.github.com/avendael/use/master/model_f.jpg)

-The first keyboard I used was an IBM Model F from an old XT PC.
-It uses the same buckling spring mechanism as the Model M, but has capacitive contacts instead of membrane contacts, which gives it a lighter feel.
+When I was very young I used was an IBM Model F from an old XT PC.
+It has the same buckling spring mechanism as the Model M, but has capacitive contacts instead of membrane contacts, which gives it a lighter feel.
 I got this keyboard from ebay because the old Model F our family used to own suffered the same fate as our old Model M.